 The school invites all parents, carers and stakeholders to voluntarily take part in informal fundraising activities throughout the year.
 Funds raised are used to benefit the pupils of the school i.e. equipment for classes, workshops and information seminars.
 No intrusive or persistent approach is countenanced.
-Several charitable activities have contributed to the nett balance of £13,606 for September 2019 to August 2020.
+Despite restrictions due to the pandemic, several charitable activities took place during the year, raising £2,271.
+This contributed to the nett balance of £14,707.24 for September 2020 to August 2021.